 Early in the exhibition development process, we found that interest in the brain was uniformly high among children, adults, and educators-driven both by its inherent personal relevance as well as awareness from mass media and popular culture, as expected.
 We also found that understanding of brain science was also consistent across all groups-but at the level of a middle school student.
 In retrospect, this is probably not surprising.
 Many major research advances have occurred since most adults finished their formal education, and hardly any topics in brain science are explicitly addressed in current K-12 science education standards.

 Given this combination of rapidly advancing research, high public interest, but relatively low public understanding, an exhibition about the human brain is, well, a no-brainer.
 Your Brain immerses you in learning about the brain, creating environments that take you from the complex web of a neural network, through the incongruities of sensory illusions, to the every day situations where you take your brain for granted.
 You learn how your brain is constantly signaling, changing, and carrying out every function that creates your unique world.
-For example, watch the following video, which illustrates the relationship between sight and sound:

 In designing experiences for the exhibition, we considered the challenges of developing a long-term installation about a rapidly evolving area of science.
 The exhibition includes several explicit models of well-accepted neural mechanisms.
 There are opportunities to observe real specimens or scientific data that can change throughout the lifetime of the exhibition.
 Most devices, however, are based on phenomena where the effects are timeless but explanations can be updated as we gain new understanding of the brain.